pointblue/DeltaMultipleBenefits/README.md

 Communities and Ecosystem Services in the Sacramento-San Joaquin River Delta.
 Point Blue Conservation Science, Petaluma, CA. Available from:
 \[link TBD\]

+## Funding Statement

+These data were developed as part of the project “Trade-offs and Co-benefits of Landscape Change on Bird Communities and Ecosystem Services in the Sacramento–San Joaquin River Delta”, funded by Proposition 1 Delta Water Quality and Ecosystem Restoration Program, Grant Agreement Number – Q1996022, administered by the California Department of Fish and Wildlife.